2017 Okanagan Lake Flooding

 Page iv: "Okanagan, Kalamalka, and Nicola Lakes were managed professionally and appropriately in 2017, and we have not identified any recommendations that would have resulted in improved outcomes."
 (1)

-Reimer stated to Global News that DFO had instructed him to keep lake elevations high.
+Global News reported that DFO had instructed Reimer to keep lake elevations high.
 Hence the title of their report:

 Okanagan Lake wasn’t lowered sooner to protect fish stock - Globalnews.ca

-Nov 16th, 2016 Reimer makes a presentation before the OBWB on making drought predictions:
+OBWB has been examining 'DROUGHT PREVENTION" for years and it is all documented.
+On Nov 16th, 2016 Reimer made a presentation before the OBWB on making drought predictions: